My life would be so simple if I didn’t have kids. Or a husband.

 It’s time to show the conviction behind your words.

 Do the decluttering, cut out unnecessary commitments, create a simpler life for yourself and enjoy the benefits.
-You will have more space, more time, more room to pursue passions and hobbies and more clarity about what makes life better.
+You will have more space, more time, more room to pursue passions and more clarity about what makes life better.

 But please, don’t:

 - brag about it